 The photo above shows the suspended electrical power lines feeding into the various sets.
 The framing supports behind the façades can also be seen.

 One of the most famous “neighborhoods” on Lot 3 was the “St Louis Street,” named for Meet Me in St. Louis starring Judy Garland and directed by Vincent Minnelli.
 It was built expressly for the latter film at Minnelli’s direction.
-Minnelli can be seen directing the scene on the boom above.
+Minnelli can be seen directing the scene on the boom above at the right bottom.

 The outdoor set below is the New England street and set for the Andy Hardy movies starring Mickey Rooney.
 It became known as the “Andy Hardy Street.”

 The first permanent Western Town set on Lot 3 was built for the 1939 film Stand Up and Fight, starring Robert Taylor, Wallace Beery, and Charles Bickford.
-The standing set is amazingly detailed, especially compared to the western sets of the films from the 1970s- on and the spaghetti westerns.
+The standing set is amazingly detailed, especially compared to the western sets of the films from the 1970s in and the spaghetti westerns.

 Above is the Adam & Thomas McGara Store set from Stand Up and Fight.